cs01/gdbgui/README.md

 * ~~only make gutter create/delete breakpoints, not anywhere in source file~~
 * ~~add ability to view/inspect variables~~
 * ~~add ability to view/inspect memory~~
-* add button to widen windows
+* add tabs for all open source files
-* add clear button to windows
+* add button to adjust window width
 * improve toolbar styling, change color when error occurs
 * add preference ui elements (auto-refresh various windows after command is sent; show/hide windows as desired)
 * make flash of color fade out when snapping to source code lines or restoring old history
 * add autocompletion and documentation of all commands
+* make panels movable and hidable
+* display hex and decimals for registers instead of just hex